Ogaday/Programming-for-Science/README.md

 All worksheets are property of Richard Everson and are used here without permission.

 All code here is my own work and should not be used to cheat.
+You are only cheating yourself.